wgibson75/rtspcapture/README.md

 <pre>./pico-w-snapshot-triggers</pre>

 Two flavours of this script exist:
-1. A script for hooking the Pico W into a mains triggered relay that can be connected to an outside security light so when the light comes on the snapshot request is made.
+1. A script for connecting the Pico W to a Light Dependent Resister (LDR) that will trigger indirectly based on the level of light when an outside PIR security light is triggered.
-2. A script for connecting the Pico W to a Light Dependent Resister (LDR) that will trigger indirectly based on the level of light when an outside security light is turned on.
+2. A script for hooking the Pico W into a mains triggered relay that can be connected to an outside security light so when the light comes on the snapshot request is made.

 <a name="ldr_trigger_on_pico_w"></a>
 ### Setting up an LDR Trigger on a Pico W Device